analysiscenter/pydens/README.md

  - parametric families of PDEs
  - PDEs with trainable coefficients

 This page outlines main capabilities of **PyDEns**.
-To get anin-depth understanding we suggest you to also read [the tutorial](https://github.com/analysiscenter/pydens/blob/master/tutorials/PDE_solving.ipynb).
+To get an in-depth understanding we suggest you to also read [the tutorial](https://github.com/analysiscenter/pydens/blob/master/tutorials/PDE_solving.ipynb).

 ## Getting started with **PyDEns**: solving common PDEs
 Let's solve poisson equation